 “Today’s shock announcement of a 10 percent increase in the regulated wholesale copper phone line price will cost all households – particularly in areas where they are still waiting for ultra-fast broadband”.

 That’s a good point.
-I’m not due to get UFB for at least two years.
-Having to pay more for an inferior network makes it feel like I’m doubly penalised.
+Many New Zealanders are not due to get UFB for years.
+Having to pay more for an inferior network makes it feel like they are doubly penalised.

 Prices to rise